 - Awardees are required to submit two annual reports each year commenting on the sessions they attended at each of the two annual meetings, as well as on the other activities they are pursuing.

-Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings: AACR Annual Meeting 2021 and the AACR Annual Meeting 2022.
-Award applications will open in October 2020.
+Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Virtual Annual Meetings: AACR Annual Meeting 2021 and the AACR Annual Meeting 2022.
+Online award applications are now open.

 How to Apply

-Complete the onine application by logging into myAACR and include the required application materials.
+Award application Complete the online application by logging into myAACR and include the required application materials.
 Complete applications must be submitted on or before the application deadline.
 Please note that changes have recently been made to myAACR.
-Please contact us firstname.lastname@example.org with any log-in issues.
+Please contact us email@example.com with any log-in issues.

 Required Application Materials:

-- Online Application.
+- Online award applications are now closed. .
 Provide all information requested.
 The applicant must list at least one mentor in a faculty capacity (i.e. department head, advisor, etc.) at their institution who could certify the information in the application upon request.